Report: Here's What The Feds Can Do To Cut Drug Prices

 intrinsic complexity, variability, and unpredictability," the dissenting report reads.
 "If drug invention were simply an engineering problem, then by now we would have a vaccine for AIDS (35 years after the beginning of the outbreak) and a cure for Alzheimer's disease."

-But even in the dissent there was some agreements, specifically in the need for greater transparency in how drugs are priced, and how the money flows through the system.
+But even in the dissent, there was some agreements, specifically in the need for greater transparency in how drugs are priced, and how the money flows through the system.
 The dissenters suggest that pharmacy benefit managers have outsized power and take too much money from the system.

-President Trump has said he wants to make lowering drug prices a priority.
+Trump has said he wants to make lowering drug prices a priority.
 This report offers up plenty of suggestions on how to do that.